RJauslin/raphaeljauslin/about.md

 ## Hobbies

-In my free time, I like to run in the mountain :mount_fuji: or windfoil on Neuchâtel's lake :surfer:.
+In my free time, I like to run in the mountain or windfoil on Neuchâtel's lake.